speakeasyjs/speakeasy/README.md

 <a name="totp"></a>
 ### totp(options) ⇒ <code>String</code>

 Generate a time-based one-time token.
-By default, it returns the token for the current time.
+Specify the key, and receive the one-time password for that time as a string.
+By default, it uses the current time and a time step of 30 seconds, so there is a new token every 30 seconds.
+You may override the time step and epoch for custom timing.
+You can also specify a token length, as well as the encoding (ASCII, hexadecimal, or base32) and the hashing algorithm to use (SHA1, SHA256, SHA512).

+Under the hood, TOTP calculates the counter value by finding how many time steps have passed since the epoch, and calls HOTP with that counter value.

 **Kind**: function